Buller Avenue, Preston, Lancashire PR1 9QQ

 What about time commitment ?

-Why become a school governor?
+Why become a School Governor?

-1. Develop new skills and to strengthen existing ones - with training available for governors
+1. Develop new skills and to strengthen existing ones - with training available for Governors

 2. Work with a wide range of people from a variety of social, cultural and religious backgrounds